 The consistory has previously informed you that a member has become guilty of sin against the \\\\\ commandment(s).
 This member was suspended from the Lord's Supper because of refusal to repent.
 In spite of continued discipline no true repentance has become apparent.
 On the contrary, all admonitions remained fruitless.
 The only result was a further hardening of heart.
-Therefore, having obtained the concurring advice of classis, we now with sorrow proceed to the second step of public discipline and make known to you the name of the unrepentant member, namely \\\\\\ (name).
+Therefore, having obtained the concurring advice of classis, we now with sorrow proceed to the second step of public discipline and make known to you the name of the unrepentant member, namely (name).
 We seriously exhort you to admonish this brother (sister) continually in love.
 Pray that the Lord may bring about repentance so that the sinner may be saved and the sin be banned from the congregation.

-Third Announcement

-The Excommunication
+Third Announcement Beloved in the Lord: On two occasions the consistory has had the sad duty of informing you that our brother (sister) The Excommunication Beloved in the Lord Jesus Christ: The consistory has announced to you that brother (sister)